VarArnas/Rank_DBM_App/README.md

 <br>

-**Players entity** - used to register players and store their elo points and rank (rank_id as the FK to Ranks entity)
+**Players entity** - used to register players and store their elo points and rank (rank_id as the FK to Ranks entity).
+Players can get a rank only after participating in more than 5 matches (ensured by triggers), therefore, some players do not have a rank.

 ![playerDbPicture](https://github.com/user-attachments/assets/e25e8cb0-a2ac-4f78-97fc-416247b8624d)